ElliottDyson/OSGA/README.md

   You can then use run 6000 (or any other integer, multiply this value by 10 and you get the number of in-game seconds that the simulation is running for).
 For instance, 1hr in game = 360 steps

-  If it pauses and you want to run it further, you can simply continue the simulation with a new fork of your old version (by closing the old frontend and backend, then loading new ones).
+  If it pauses and you want to run it further, you can continue the simulation with a new fork of your old version (by closing the old frontend and backend, then loading new ones).

 Be patient!
 It might take a while until the front_end loads up properly, this is because the first actions have to be completed by the personas first!
+Once you have loaded the front end, don't refresh the page as it may pause the simulation backend (the reason this is happening is currently unknown).
+You can move around the simulator GUI using arrow keys.

-Access the current frontend in your browser here: http://127.0.0.1:8000/simulator_home Access previous simulations in your browser here (frontend still needs to be running): http://localhost:8000/replay/simulation-name/starting-time-step
+Access the current front end in your browser here: http://127.0.0.1:8000/simulator_home Access previous simulations in your browser here (frontend still needs to be running): http://localhost:8000/replay/simulation-name/starting-time-step

 Have you had any issues?
 Post them here on GitHub with the appropriate 'tag'.
-We'll try and get around to fixing them as quickly as we can!
+We'll try to get around to fixing them as quickly as we can!
 (This may not be particularly quick until we have more people helping us)

 ## Community